wh0ami7/SpotifyAdBlocker-Windows/README.md

   * download the latest stable release of SpotifyAdBlocker-x86.zip and unzip it.
   * follow steps in the readme.txt file.

+## alternatively
+  * you can download the Setup batch script from [here](https://github.com/Lyceris-chan/Spotify-adblock) which automatically does the previous steps for you!

 ### looks like you are done now! open Spotify and enjoy your music without ads.

 ## TODO: